-Welcome to Mindful Move-out, a new initiative at USM to reduce material and labor waste associated with students moving out of the residence halls in Gorham each spring.
+Welcome to Mindful Move-out, an initiative at USM to reduce material and labor waste associated with students moving out of the residence halls in Gorham each spring.

 What is Mindful Move-Out?

-This year we are working to make residence hall move-out more sustainable and easier for students, staff, and parents.
-The new system also saves the University money.
+We are working to make residence hall move-out more sustainable and easier for students, staff, and parents all the while reducing waste and saving the University money.
 We are hoping to reduce waste generated and reduce the amount of labor spent on clean up by the custodial staff.
-Building on the success of FreeCycle in the past, we have created a plan that allows everyone to work together for a better outcome.
+Building on the success of Mindful Moveout in the past, we have created a plan that allows everyone to work together for a better outcome.
 Move-out mindfully!

 How does it work?

-- FreeCycle areas will be clearly demarcated on the first floors of all Residence Halls.
+- Collection areas will be clearly demarcated on the first floors of all Residence Halls.
 Any unwanted household items, clothing, appliances, electronics, non-perishable food, and furniture should be left in these areas when a student moves out.
-Students are welcome to claim anything they find in the FreeCycle area and the spaces will be cleared each day by noon, ready to be filled up again.
+Students are discouraged from removing items due to Covid-19.
+If you take them, it's at your own risk.

 - Recycle whenever possible!
 Please evaluate your items to be sure that anyting you are putting in the trash is not recyclable or reusable.
-Utilize single stream recycling bins in the res halls for any recyclable materials.
+Utilize single stream recycling bins in the res halls for any recyclable materials such as notebooks, boxes, food containers, etc.

 - Students will be charged for any items left in rooms and any damage found in rooms.
 Please move-out your items early to the appropriate location so you don't have to leave anything behind.

-- Electronics and Universal waste are going to North Coast to be recycled
+- Broken electronics and Universal waste are going go to North Coast Recycling Services to be recycled.

 - Non-Perishable Food will be donated to Preble Street Resource Center